 The Curriculum and Instruction, Elementary Education application must be submitted to the College of Education Graduate Studies Office (ED1-7).
 An application and directions can be downloaded at www.ced.csulb.edu/graduate/application-packets.
 The program application does not require a set of transcripts.

-Successful applicants are admitted to the program with Conditional Admission status.
+Successful applicants are admitted to the program with Classified Admission status.

 Students should advance to candidacy as early as possible.
 They should meet with the program coordinator to plan their program no later than completing 6 units.
 For Advancement to Candidacy (Clear Admission status), students must: